June 11

 All Clad sauce pan with helper handle callout

-Copper Core cookware handles, like all All-Clad cookware handles, are U-shaped, with a grooved top so you can stabilize a pan with just your thumb.
-They also have a stop on the bottom which helps to ease slipping (especially if you don't use the thumb-in-groove technique).
+Copper Core cookware handles have the traditional All-Clad cookware handles: U-shaped, with a grooved top so you can stabilize a pan with your thumb (or your arm).
+They have a "stop" on the bottom which helps to prevent slipping (especially if you don't use the thumb-in-groove technique).

-All-Clad handles get a lot of hate for being uncomfortable, but we're in the minority of people who think they're great--probably the safest handle design in the entire cookware industry.
-That groove makes them amazingly easy to hang onto and stabilize, even if uncomfortable at times.
+The long All-Clad handles get a lot of hate for being uncomfortable, but we're in the minority of people who think they're great--probably the safest handle design in the cookware industry.
+That groove makes them easy to hang onto and stabilize, even if uncomfortable at times.

 Rims